-- Setting up a strategy meeting to agree a school-wide approach. - Informing all relevant staff that contact with a named complainant is being restricted. - Appointing a key officer to coordinate the school/service's response(s). - Contacted the LA Commissioning senior management and/or their LADO or the regulatory body in respect of malicious and vexatious complaints.
+- Setting up a strategy meeting to agree a service-wide approach. - Informing all relevant staff that contact with a named complainant is being restricted. - Appointing a key officer to coordinate the school/service's response(s). - Contacted the LA Commissioning senior management and their LADO(if appropriate) or the regulatory body in respect of malicious and vexatious complaints.